python/cpython/Doc/library/contextlib.rst

 .. class:: AbstractContextManager

-   An abstract base class for classes that implement :meth:`object.__enter__` and :meth:`object.__exit__`.
+   An :term:`abstract base class` for classes that implement :meth:`object.__enter__` and :meth:`object.__exit__`.
 A default implementation for :meth:`object.__enter__` is provided which returns ``self`` while :meth:`object.__exit__` is an abstract method which by default